mschlenker/lesslinux-builder/README.md

 **Legacy: Green** Build with and `--legacy` - this uses headers and kernels from the 3.14.24 LTS series.
 Firefox 31.2.0esr has some issues building the portuguese language pack.
 No complete build with 3.14.24 has been done yet, but I expect no surprises.

-**Stable: Yellow** Building with 3.17.3 is partially tested.
+**Stable: Yellow** Building and running with 3.17.3 is partially tested.
 Firefox 33.1.1 has some issues building the russian, portuguese and polish language packs.

-**Unstable: Red** libpng 1.6.14 has been added and should automatically be selected by most programs that formerly used libpng 1.5.x. cmake has been updated to 3.0.2, but not yet tested in a full build. pkg_content for boost and some other updated packages is missing.
+**Unstable: Red** libpng 1.6.14 has been added and should automatically be selected by most programs that formerly used libpng 1.5.x. cmake has been updated to 3.0.2, but not yet tested in a full build.
+Same for LLVM 3.5.0. pkg_content for boost and some other updated packages is missing.
+Unstable kernels are based on Ubuntus config and not yet tested!
+Cairo Dock 3.4.0 might have configuration issues.

 ## Checking out